cassidywilliams/Projects/UrbanDataScience/README.md

 * **Data Parsing and Cleaning:** Once the HTML data was stored in a collection of pickle files, each one was parsed to strip out only the information necessary for this project, which includes: word, definition, author, post date, hashtags and other metadata.
 The parsed data is then combined into one .csv to easily open and manipulate.
 Rows with strange values and nulls are removed.

-* **Feature Engineering:** In order to begin modeling the data, I created several features that could be useful in understanding relationships between variables and to ultimate answer the question of what makes one word more popular than another.
+* **Feature Engineering:** In order to begin modeling the data, I created several features that could be useful in understanding relationships between variables and to ultimately answer the question of what makes one word more popular than another.
 Some features that were explored:
   * Length of definition
   * Length of example
   * Posts by author